JayMellor/markdown-cv/index.md

 `2008-2010` **A-Levels** A in Maths and Physics and B in Further Maths
 `2008-2009` **AS-Levels** A in Chemistry and B in Computing
 `2003-2008` **GCSEs** 10 A\*-Cs including A\* in Maths and Chemistry and A in Physics

-## Technical Interests
-- Learning new programming languages and frameworks (for example ClojureScript)
-- Monads
-- Lisps
-- Test-Driven Development

 ## Personal Interests
 - Reading Maths and Lambda Calculus/Logic books